What is content design?

 Not all content design is on the web.
 You can apply all the values and processes above to print marketing to newspapers, textbooks, and even road signage!

-But let’s face it — if you create any kind of content in the twenty-first century, then publishing online is a big part of your job.
+But let’s face it — if you create any kind of content in the twenty-first century, then publishing online is a big part of your skill set.

-This programme from Opera Australia is a good example of clever content design combined with elements of immersive digital storytelling.
+This programme from Opera Australia is a good case study of clever content design combined with elements of immersive digital storytelling.

 If we tried to reconstruct the user story for this programme, it would go something like this: